Monitor files and directories with inputs.conf

 [monitor://C:\Windows\System32\WindowsUpdate.log] disabled = 0

 - (Optional) Add settings that further configure the input, depending on what you want the input to do.
-See Configuration settings later in this topic, or review the inputs.conf configuration specification file in the Admin Manual for additional settings.
+See Configuration settings later in this topic, or see inputs.conf in the Splunk Enterprise Admin Manual for additional settings.

 [monitor://path/to/file] disabled = 0 setting1 = value setting2 = value ...

-- Either restart Splunk Enterprise or reload the configuration by running the following command.
-Splunk Enterprise prompts you for credentials if you reload the configuration.
+- Either restart the Splunk platform or reload the configuration by running the following command.
+The Splunk platform prompts you for credentials if you reload the configuration.

 ./splunk _internal call /services/data/inputs/monitor/_reload -auth